Vinitkumar041196/notes-api-server/Readme.md

 docker push vinitondocker/notes-api-server:latest
 ```

-# To run the server
+# To run the api server
 You can use the sample docker-compose.yml file

 ```